Government scraps flawed rail deal in embarrassing U-turn

 "The extent of this catastrophe is breathtaking," said industry commentator Christian Wolmar.
 "The whole rail industry is now apparently put on hold while a review of the process takes place."

-Rail operator FirstGroup Plc, the shares of which were down by 19 percent at 1236 GMT, bid 5.5 billion pounds ($8.9 billion) to secure the 13-year franchise in August.
+Rail operator FirstGroup Plc, the shares of which were down by 19 percent at 1236 GMT, bid 5.5 billion pounds to secure the 13-year franchise in August.

 Virgin Trains, a venture between Richard Branson's Virgin Group and Stagecoach, has run the West Coast service since 1997 and offered 4.8 billion pounds to continue doing so.